 Risk oversight and management

 Risk management in the Listed Entity identifies and addresses the uncertainty in achieving our purpose.
-The goal of risk management is to appropriately mitigate risk and assist with identifying opportunities, thereby enhancing our ability to respond to the Heads of Jurisdiction requirements, Australian Government policy and legislative change, and to assist in providing the public with efficient and effective delivery of justice.
+The objective of risk management is to identify potential areas of risk and develop appropriate risk mitigation strategies, thereby enhancing our ability to respond to the Courts and Native Title Tribunal requirements, Australian Government policy and legislative change, and to assist in providing the public with the efficient and effective delivery of justice.

 Success depends upon developing our people, strengthening and adapting systems, and forging strong relationships with stakeholders.
-By carefully applying appropriate risk management principles that have been recognised by our Internal Auditors as fit for purpose, we will maximise the efficiency and effectiveness of planning, decision-making, managing uncertainty and our use of resources to achieve the desired outcomes.
+By carefully applying appropriate risk management principles we will maximise the efficiency and effectiveness of planning and decision-making, managing uncertainty and the effective use of resources to achieve the desired outcomes.

 The Listed Entity’s risk framework is designed to:

-- ensure risk management thinking is embedded in all activities; enabling the achievement of better outcomes
+- ensure risk management awareness is embedded in all activities; positively contributing to better outcomes.

-- ensure stakeholders are consulted to enable the consideration of a broader perspective
+- ensure relevant stakeholders are consulted to enable the broadest consideration of risk.

-- promote sharing of risk information and experiences within the Listed Entity and across the Australian Government Community of Practices to develop more consistent approaches to managing risk, and
+- promote sharing of risk information and experiences within the Listed Entity and across the Australian Government Community of Practices to develop more consistent approaches to managing risk.

 - align with the PGPA Act and the Australian Government’s expectations as detailed in the Commonwealth Risk Management Policy.